Ioannes32/Ioannes32/README.md

 - **Hobbies**: Video editing, photography, and exploring new tech.

 ## 🌍 Let's connect!
-Feel free to reach out to me if you'd like to collaborate, share ideas, or just chat about tech.
+Feel free to reach out to me if you'd like to collaborate, share ideas, or anything.

 ---
 > "It's not about how fast you work; it's about how much you learn along the way." - Me (probably)